Efficiency of Self-Adjusting Heaps: Analysis of Multipass Pairing Heaps

-\begin{lemma} In a multipass pairing heap, a real pairing link $vw$ increases a $b$-rank only if it is a right link.
+\begin{lemma} In a multipass pairing heap, a real deletion link $vw$ increases a $b$-reduced rank only if it is a right link.
 If it is a right link, it increases only the rank of $w$, and only during the step-up in the mass of $w$.
 For any $a \geq 0$, the amount of the increase is at most $(2/2^{a+b})(\lg(v.m) -\lg(w.m)) + a$, where variables take their values just before the step-up. \end{lemma} \begin{proof} The link changes the size, mass, and rank only of $v$ and $w$.
-If the link is a left link, it decreases $w.m$ and does not change $w.s$, so the $b$-rank of $w$ does not increase.
-The link increases $v.s$ and $v.m$ by $w.s$, so the $b$-rank of $v$ does not increase.
+If the link is a left link, it decreases $w.m$ and does not change $w.s$, so the $b$-reduced rank of $w$ does not increase.
+The link increases $v.s$ and $v.m$ by $w.s$, so the $b$-reduced rank of $v$ does not increase.

 Suppose the link is a right link.
-The link increases $v.s$ but does not change $v.m$, so the $b$-rank of $v$ does not increase.
-The step-up of the mass of $w$ just before the link increases $w.r$ by
+The link increases $v.s$ but does not change $v.m$, so the $b$-reduced rank of $v$ does not increase.
+The step-up in the mass of $w$ just before the link increases $w.r$ by